dave4mpls/targetCaseStudy/README.md

 ### Candidate: Dave White, dave 4 mpls [at] gmail [dot] com, 612-695-3289
 ### Position: Guest Reliability Engineer

 Because I had the week long deadline, I decided to do both case studies, even though it says to only do one.
-In an actual workplace environment, of course I would only do what was asked, but here, I have the opportunity to show you several skills I have that might be relevant to your position.
+In an actual workplace environment, of course I would only do what was needed, but here, I have the opportunity to show you several skills I have that might be relevant to your position.

 If you prefer to just ignore one of them, then just look at the NextBus one.